LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 2. Everything in Java must have a type
 3. Every Java program must have a function (or method) called `main` that has a signature\* of `public static void main(String[] args)`

-\* A **method signature** specifies all of the information necessary for a programmer to use the method, including, at minimum, it's name and the number, types, and order of its parameters.
+\* A **method signature** specifies all of the information necessary for a programmer to use the method, including, at minimum, its name and the number, types, and order of its parameters.
 It can also include access and static modifiers (we'll learn about these later).

 Let's take this example one line at a time to see how these rules are applied.